 Don’t Ignore That Burning In Your Heels

-Feelings of heat or pressure are ways our bodies signal to us that something is wrong.
-While it’s great to be a strong person who can tough out tough situations, this should never include trying to ignore medical symptoms.
+Feelings of heat, tingling, or pressure are signs our bodies experience that signal us that something is wrong.
+While it’s great to be a strong person who can tough out painful situations, this should never include trying to ignore medical symptoms.
 Fortunately, in the case of Plantar Fasciitis, your chances of recovery are extremely good if you take notice of the pain and treat it with the right combination of therapies, as described above.

-At Heel That Pain, we urge you not to try to ignore your heel pain.
+At Heel That Pain, we urge you not to ignore your heel pain.
 Start treating your condition today for the best chance of waking up to a pain-free tomorrow.

 Have questions about your heel pain or our products?
 Please phone our heel pain experts at 877-215-3200.